caltechlibrary/newt/newt.1.md

+---
+title: "newt(1) user manual | 0.0.7-dev f7a98be"
+pubDate: 2024-02-20
+author: "R. S. Doiel"
+---

+# NAME

+newt

+# SYNOPSIS

+newt [OPTIONS] YAML_CONFIG_FILE

+# DESCRIPTION

+**newt** is an application runner.
+For each service defined in a Newt YAML file the service will be started.
+This lets you bring up the Newt Router and Newt Mustache up as one service.

+# OPTIONS

+The following options are supported by **newt**.

+-h, -help
+: display this help message

+-license
+: display the software license

+-version
+: display version information

+-verbose
+: If set provide verbose debugging output for requests

-# Newt YAML syntax
+# YAML_CONFIG_FILE

-The Newt programs are configured in a YAML file.
-Each Newt program may focus on some properties and ignore others.
+**newt** is configured in a YAML file.
 What is described below is the complete YAML syntax use in a Newt project that uses all of the Newt programs.

 ## Top level properties